BME-Memristor-Group/measurement-logs/probe-station/tech-log.md

 ### MT1
 - calib. card : -0.0707422 mV,  agilent offset : -0.0608005 mV
+### K08p50
 - Starting to measure K08p50. couldnt contact.
 Going back to it after consulting with Zoltan, had the contact and starting measuring it.
 LRS, HRS is 2e-6A, 4e-6 A, the same around 2 ratio like the previouses.
+LRS is in (ser01), HRS is in (ser02).
 - Done fitting for all the prev measurements.

---- L10p50ser01 fitting is bad really, need to check it with Zoli.
+L10p50ser01 fitting is bad really, need to check it with Zoli.

 ## 2024.02.06.
 Julich samples, Nth measurement - Matteo